AlexiaDelorme/project-cookbook/testing/TESTING.md

 **Test scenario:**
 - [x] In the "Manage recipes" page, click on the `DELETE` button below the recipe card, confirm that a warning modal form appeared.
 - [x] Click on `Cancel`, confirm that the recipe was not deleted.
-- [x] Click on `Delete`, confirm that the recipe was deleted succesfully.
+- [x] Click on `Delete`, confirm that the recipe was deleted successfully.
 - [x] If the recipe was saved as favorite, confirm that it was also removed from the cookbook.

 **Test result:** Successful :white_check_mark:

 ###### Feature 12 - Add/Remove favorites

-This feature was thoroughly tested in the user stories section, please refer to the testing of user story 4 for community members.
+This feature was tested in the user stories section, please refer to the testing of user story 4 for community members.

 <a name="compatibility"/>